jasonm/papernaut-frontend/README.md

 Getting Started
 ---------------

+1. Set up and run the [papernaut-engine](http://github.com/jasonm/papernaut-engine).

-1. Register for Mendeley at <https://www.mendeley.com/join/>.
+2. Register for Mendeley at <https://www.mendeley.com/join/>.
 Register for a Mendeley OAuth key at <http://dev.mendeley.com>.

-2. Register for Zotero at <https://www.zotero.org/user/register/>.
+3. Register for Zotero at <https://www.zotero.org/user/register/>.
 Register for a Zotero OAuth key at <http://www.zotero.org/oauth/apps>.

-3. Install Redis, used by Sidekiq.
+4. Install Redis, used by Sidekiq.

-4. Install gems:
+5. Install gems:

         bundle install

-5. Create and migrate the databases.
+6. Create and migrate the databases.
 PostgreSQL is used by default.

         rake db:create db:migrate db:test:prepare

-6. Create and edit the Foreman `.env` file to specify the web port and your API keys:
+7. Create and edit the Foreman `.env` file to specify the web port and your API keys:

         PORT=3000
         MENDELEY_OAUTH_CONSUMER_KEY=api_key